Enhancing Answer Reliability Through Inter-Model Consensus of Large Language Models: Introduction

 \section{Introduction}

-The emergence of large language models (LLMs) has transformed natural language processing and artificial intelligence, enabling machines to perform complex language tasks with unprecedented proficiency.
-Models such as OpenAI's GPT-4, Meta's LLaMA series, Anthropic's Claude, and Google's Gemini have demonstrated remarkable capabilities in generating human-like text, understanding context, and even exhibiting reasoning abilities \cite{mann2020language, touvron2023LLaMA}.
+The emergence of large language models (LLMs) has transformed natural language processing and artificial intelligence (AI), enabling machines to perform complex language tasks with unprecedented proficiency.
+Models such as OpenAI's GPT-4, Meta's LLaMA series, Anthropic's Claude, Google's Gemini, and DeepSeek have demonstrated remarkable capabilities in generating human-like text, understanding context, and even exhibiting reasoning abilities \cite{mann2020language, touvron2023LLaMA, guo2025deepseek}.
 These advancements have opened new avenues for automated knowledge generation and validation in specialized domains \cite{kojima2022large}.

-However, a significant challenge remains in validating the outputs of these models when predefined correct answers or ground truths are unavailable.
-This issue is particularly critical in specialized fields like advanced statistics, where the complexity and nuance of questions cause manual verification to be resource-intensive and impractical \cite{jiao2023automatic}.
-Traditional validation methods that rely on comparing model outputs against predetermined correct answers become insufficient in such contexts \cite{hendrycks2020measuring}.
+However, two significant challenges remain: validating model outputs when predefined correct answers or ground truths are unavailable, and assessing the quality of the questions these models generate.
+These issues are especially critical in specialized fields like advanced statistics, where the complexity of questions makes manual verification resource-intensive and impractical \cite{jiao2023automatic}.
+In such contexts, traditional validation methods that compare outputs against predetermined answers are simply insufficient \cite{hendrycks2020measuring}.